fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 15 (case study name):

-Group 16 (Arduino):
+Group 16 (case study 2): Arduino)
-Open source
+1. Open source
-Easy to use and enables people to share ideas about what they are producing.
+2. Easy to use and enables people to share ideas about what they are producing.
 Being open source, also allows multiple people to work on one project to improve it at a faster rate.
-It is hosted on GitHub.
+3. It is hosted on GitHub.

-Group 17 (linux):
+Group 17 (case study 1): Linux
-open source
+1. open source
-flexibility, create apps
+2. flexibility, create apps
-source code: kernel
+2. source code: kernel

 Group 15 (case study 3): The Turing Way
-- The Turing Way has an open source license
+1. The Turing Way has an open source license
-- It is based on ethical research by a group of data scientists and therefore y making it an open source license it ensures everyone has an opinion on a research program being  investigated by data scientists
+2. It is based on ethical research by a group of data scientists and therefore y making it an open source license it ensures everyone has an opinion on a research program being  investigated by data scientists
-- It is hosted on Github
+3. It is hosted on Github